xiaohan2012/daily-reading/week-plans/nov-13.md

 ** immunization **

-- [ ] sub/super modularity of our model: prove or disprove
+- monotonicity and modularity of our model: prove or disprove
+  - [X] non-monotonic
+  - sub/super modularity
 - [ ] k-core based formulation: add edges to increase total increase of core number:
   - [ ] what's the motivation (.5h)?
   - [ ] prove its sub/super modularity (1h)